How Much Does General Liability Insurance Cost in Connecticut?

 Average General Liability Insurance Costs in Connecticut by Business Size

 General liability costs in Connecticut scale directly with employee count, ranging from $80 monthly for sole proprietors to $3,132 monthly for businesses with 20 to 49 employees.
-The steepest increase occurs when adding the fifth employee, where costs jump 174% as operations expand premises exposure and customer interaction volume.
+The largest increase occurs when adding the fifth employee, where costs jump 174% as operations expand premises exposure and customer interaction volume.

-The table shows monthly and annual premiums across employee count brackets.
+This table shows monthly and annual premiums across employee count brackets.

 Average General Liability Insurance Costs in Connecticut by Industry